 Fig. \ref{WI} shows the urban canyon scenario that corresponds to a region in Virginia.
 The ray-tracing simulator simulates the wireless channel on the four-lane road under different traffic conditions.
 Two receivers are placed to capture signals transmitted from a transmitter at an intersection that represents a roadside unit.
 The gray rectangular objects in Fig. \ref{WI} correspond to the vehicles on the road.

-We import the real-world map of the region from OpenStreetMap (OSM) \cite{OpenStreetMap} and convert OSM files to SUMO road network format using the network converter tool of SUMO as shown in Fig. \ref{Rosslyn}.
+We import the real-world map of the region from OpenStreetMap (OSM) \cite{OpenStreetMap} and convert OSM files to the SUMO road network format using the network converter tool of SUMO as shown in Fig. \ref{Rosslyn}.
 Three types of vehicles: car ($1.80$ m$\times 4.60$m$\times 1.60$m), bus ($2.40$m$\times 9.00$m$\times 3.20$m) and trucks ($2.50$m$\times 12.00$m$\times 4.30$m) are simulated in SUMO.
-We change the probability of injecting a vehicle to SUMO network to simulate the different traffic conditions on a road segment.
+We change the probability of injecting a vehicle to the SUMO network to simulate the different traffic conditions on a road segment.

-The material decisions of buildings, terrain, and vehicles are vital to simulate realistic simulations.
-Wireless Insite has a material database that consists of common building, terrain, and a few generic material types.
+The material decisions of buildings, terrain, and vehicles are vital for simulating realistic simulations.
+Wireless Insite has a material database that consists of common buildings, terrain, and a few generic material types.
 We choose the materials according to the ITU (International Telecommunication Union) recommendations and Table \ref{WI_Parameter} shows the details of the ray-tracing parameters.

-\subsection{Simulation Results}
+\subsection{\textbf{Simulation Results}}

 We have created a data set that includes 12,000 simulations under different traffic conditions using the approach described in Section \ref{approach_section} and performed the stratified 10-fold cross-validation on the data set to obtain the results.
 For each simulation, we obtain the number of vehicles between the transmitter and receivers from SUMO.
 Next, we calculate the traffic density in terms of passenger cars per kilometer per lane from the number of vehicles.
 We observe that the density ranges between 0 and 40 pc/km/lane, and we convert the density values to the corresponding level of service, from A to F, according to Table \ref{los}.
 We have created a balanced data set that includes 2000 samples from each level of service.

 Table \ref{simulation_classification} shows the accuracy, macro-AUC, and macro-F1 results for the LOS prediction problem.
 We achieve the best average accuracy of 88.5\% with the extremely randomized trees algorithm.
 Fig. \ref{box}a shows the distribution of 10-fold cross-validation classification results on a box plot.
 Fig. \ref{box}b shows the confusion matrix for the extremely randomized trees algorithm.
 We notice that the mislabeled levels are higher for LOS B-C compared to the other levels.
 It is an anticipated result considering the narrow boundaries of these levels.